 How much extra money should we allow on top of the package?

 Most of the major expenses are included in the trekking package, please check what is include and what is not included section.
 Still, you will need some extra money to bear the expenses such as meals in Kathmandu and bottled drinks during the trek (Mineral water/Coke/Beer/Juice).
-In general, please, allow about 400$ per person which should be sufficient and some more or less as per personal habits while in a trip.
+In general, please, allow about 400$ per person which should be sufficient and some more or less as per personal habits while on a trip.

 What kind of transport are we going to get?

-In Kathmandu and Nepalgunj, we use a comfortable, full air-conditioned tourist vehicle (Car/Van/HiAce) as required by the numbers of persons travelling together.
+In Kathmandu and Nepalgunj, we use a comfortable, fully air-conditioned tourist vehicle (Car/Van/HiAce) as required by the numbers of persons travelling together.
 Between Kathmandu and Nepalgunj, we fly in a 70-passenger ATR 72-500 aircraft, and Nepalgunj to Simikot, we fly in a 19-passenger STOL utility aircraft or a (Do 228) twin-turboprop STOL utility aircraft, and Pokhara to Kathmandu,

 What about the guide?

-We provide government-certified local guides in any major international language you require.
+We provide government-certified local guides in any international language you require.
 The guides are not only fluent in the respective language, but also have a good experience of the local culture and geography.

 Do I need vaccinations to travel Nepal?